vsrinivas/fuchsia/the-book/package_metadata.md

 }
 ```

-The `dev` array contains a list of well-known device paths that are provided to
+The `dev` array contains a list of well-known device directories that are
-the application.
-For example, if the string `class/input` appears in the `dev`
+provided to the application.
+For example, if the string `class/input` appears in
-array, then `/dev/class/input` will appear in the namespaces of applications
+the `dev` array, then `/dev/class/input` will appear in the namespaces of applications
 loaded from the package.
+To whitelist access to a `misc` device, such as
+`/dev/misc/sysinfo`, add the string `misc` to the `dev` array.
+Unfortunately,
+whitelisting access to individual `misc` devices is not possible currently.

 The `system` array contains a list of well-known paths within the system package
 that are provided to the application.
 For example, if the string `bin` appears